Duet3D/Duet3Bootloader/README.md

 ## Build instructions

 Duet3Bootloader is built from several Github projects.
 You need to use compatible branches of these projects.
-As at 1 April 2023 the latest stable source code is on these branches:
+As at 7 October 2024 the latest stable source code is on these branches:

 - Duet3Bootloader: dev
-- RRFLibraries: 3.4-dev
+- RRFLibraries: 3.5-dev
-- CANlib: 3.4-dev
+- CANlib: 3.5-dev
-- CoreN2G: 3.4-dev
+- CoreN2G: 3.5-dev

 **Instructions for building under Windows**